runcycles/cycles-protocol/README.md

 ## Execution model

-Cycles sits **between** the agent and the paid API.
-Before calling a downstream paid service, the agent asks Cycles for permission first, then reports back what it actually spent.
+Cycles sits **between** the agent and the downstream system.
+Before calling a model, tool, API, or other consequential service, the agent asks Cycles for permission first, then reports back what it actually consumed or did.

 ```
 Agent ──► Cycles (reserve) ──► Agent ──► Downstream API ──► Agent ──► Cycles (commit)